mistycheney/MouseBrainAtlas/gui/README.md

 - v: toggle whether vertices are shown.
 - c: toggle whether contours are shown.
 - l: toggle whether label are shown.
+- hold ctrl: 2d shift
+- hold alt: 2d rotate
-- q: switch to 3d shift mode.
+- t: switch to prob 3d shift mode.
+Then move polygon.
-- w: switch to 3d rotate mode.
+- r: switch to prob 3d rotate mode.
+Then rotate the polygon.
+Rotation center is assumed to be the centroid of the 2d contour in current section.
+- alt + t: switch to global 3d shift mode.
+- alt + r: switch to global 3d rotation mode.
 - s: switch to show score map (need to have active polygon) / histology image